vatplanner/dataformats-vatsim-public/README.md

 The implementation and accompanying files are released under [MIT license](LICENSE.md).
 Parsed data is subject to policies and restrictions, see the disclaimer below.

+### Note on the use of/for AI

+Usage for AI training is subject to individual source licenses, there is no exception.
+This generally means that proper attribution must be given and disclaimers may need to be retained when reproducing relevant portions of training data.
+When incorporating source code, AI models generally become derived projects.
+As such, they remain subject to the requirements set out by individual licenses associated with the input used during training.
+When in doubt, all files shall be regarded as proprietary until clarified.

+Unless you can comply with the licenses of this project you obviously are not permitted to use it for your AI training set.
+Although it may not be required by those licenses, you are additionally asked to make your AI model publicly available under an open license and for free, to play fair and contribute back to the open community you take from.

+AI tools are not permitted to be used for contributions to this project.
+The main reason is that, as of time of writing, no tool/model offers traceability nor can today's AI models understand and reason about what they are actually doing.
+Apart from potential copyright/license violations the quality of AI output is doubtful and generally requires more effort to be reviewed and cleaned/fixed than actually contributing original work.
+Contributors will be asked to confirm and permanently record compliance with these guidelines.

 ## Disclaimer and Policies

 **This section is a copy of [DISCLAIMER.md](DISCLAIMER.md).**